 The Sierra Chart Historical Data Service does provide Historical Daily bar data with tomorrow's timestamp when the evening session begins for the symbol.
 This data service is used by many of the Data and Trading services supported by Sierra Chart.
 These services include: TransAct, Trading Technologies, Rithmic, Sierra Chart Historical Data, Interactive Brokers, OEC, CQG, Currenex.

 12.6 - Always Beginning Historical Chart Bar at Specified Time According To Symbol

-It is supported to always begin a new Historical Daily chart bar at the end of a chart when connected to a real-time data feed, at a specific time according to the Session Times of the symbol.
+It is supported to always begin a new Historical Daily chart bar at the end of a chart when connected to a real-time data feed, at or after a specific time when a trade occurs for the symbol.

-For example, if the new trading day begins at 17:00:00 US Eastern time, then you can cause a new Historical Daily bar at the end of a chart to begin at that time.
+For example, if the new trading day begins at 17:00:00 US Eastern time, then you can cause a new Historical Daily bar at the end of a chart to begin when a new trade occurs at or after that time.
 Follow the instructions below to accomplish this.

 - Select Global Settings >> Symbol Settings on the menu.

 - Locate the symbol or symbol pattern in the list of Symbols that you want to have a new bar start at a specific time for, at the last bar in a Historical Daily chart.
 If the symbol or symbol pattern is not in the list, then it needs to be added.
 For additional information about adding a symbol or symbol pattern to the Global Symbol Settings, refer to Global Symbol Settings.

 - Select the symbol or symbol pattern in the list of Symbols.